-This chickpea flour cake is rich, chocolaty, and delicious.
-This nutritious dessert is gluten free, vegan, refined sugar free, and grain free.
-Give this nutrient-dense cake a try if you’re looking for chickpea flour recipes, like this chickpea flour omelette, which is another delicious option.
+This chickpea flour cake is one of my favorite easy dessert recipes.
+Give this moist and delicious cake a try if you’re looking for nutritious gluten-free recipes, like this chickpea flour omelette, which is another yummy option.

 Ingredients and Substitutions

-This cake gets it’s chocolaty flavor from unsweetened cocoa powder.
+This cake gets it’s chocolate flavor from unsweetened cocoa powder.
 There are two main types of unsweetened cocoa powder: natural cocoa powder and Dutch process.
 Either kind is fine for this recipe.

 How to Make Chickpea Flour Cake

-Bake for 40 minutes or until a toothpick inserted into the center of the cake comes out looking clean.
-Be sure to let the cake cool completely before serving or frosting.
+Bake for 28 minutes or until a toothpick inserted into the centre of the cake comes out looking clean.
+Be sure to let the cake cool to room temperature before removing from the pan and serving.

 Chickpea Flour Cake Recipe